Orillusion/orillusion-web/docs/guide/gui/Readme.md

 # GUI

 Orillusion provides high-performance user interface (GUI) components for developers to use.
-Before using this module, it is necessary to load some relevant material resources for user interface component rendering.
+Before using these modules, it is necessary to load some relevant material resources for user interface components rendering.

-Based on the layout and layout of art design drawings, a reasonable combination of GUI components can display 2D/3D GUI content in the project.
+User interfaces often rely on external font data, sprite sheets, and other assets.
+Please refer to the documentation on creating text atlas and sprite sheets for creating these assets.

 > GUI often rely on external font data, sprite atlases, and other materials.
 Please refer to the documentation for creating these atlases, such as text atlases and spirit atlases.